 Please note in order for your system to qualify for Feed-in Tariffs, it must be installed by an MCS (Microgeneration Certification Scheme) accredited installer.
 Spirit Energy is an MCS accredited installer.
 We will have provided you with a certificate after the installation.
 You need this in order to sign up.

 Now that solar is able to support itself financially without subsidies, the only thing that remains is to ensure people are paid fairly for the excess electricity they export to the grid.
-This will be covered by the Smart Export Guarantee (in effect from January 1st 2020), which ensures these payments from suppliers.
+This is covered by the Smart Export Guarantee (which came into effect on January 1st 2020), ensuring these payments from suppliers.
 For more details, see our guide to export tariffs.

 Share this page